 Through a journalistic project that gives voice and protagonism to young people from the Amazon, who are committed to defending their communities and the tropical forest against multiple threats.

-The Pulitzer Center's Rainforest Journalism Fund opened a funding opportunity in the fall of 2018 and Francesc Badia i Dalmases imagined and set up, together with Brazilian environmental leader Raquel Rosenberg from Engajamundo, and the young Uruguayan photojournalist and storyteller, Pablo Albarenga, the Rainforest Defenders / Defensores de la Selva was born, with the support of the Kara Solar Foundation in Ecuador and Agenda Propia in Colombia.
+The Pulitzer Center's Rainforest Journalism Fund opened a funding opportunity in the fall of 2018 and Francesc Badia i Dalmases imagined and set up, together with Brazilian environmental leader Raquel Rosenberg from Engajamundo, and the young Uruguayan photojournalist and storyteller, Pablo Albarenga, the Rainforest Defenders / Defensores de la Selva project, which counted with the support of the Kara Solar Foundation in Ecuador and Agenda Propia in Colombia.
 This series won the prestigious Gabo Prize in January 2021.

 Our priority has been to bring the abstract issue of climate emergency to a personal dimension.
 To portray the concerns, projects, dreams, and emotions of the young people on the ground with a message that is close to them; a message of struggle, emotion, and hope.